autowarefoundation/autoware/planning/planning_validator/README.md

 ## Parameters

-The following parameters can be set for the `planning_validator`:
+The following parameters can be set for the `autoware_planning_validator`:

 ### System parameters